holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

       return shellcode

-is psmsf [licensed](https://github.com/nixawk/psmsf/blob/master/License.txt) with BSD License.
+psmsf is [licensed](https://github.com/nixawk/psmsf/blob/master/License.txt) with BSD License.

-The `powershell_hacking.bat` that we copy to our web hosting directory as `payload.txt`, is the result of the content referenced by the above returned reference to the shellcode variable after it has been `utf_16_le` encoded then base 64 encoded.
+The `powershell_hacking.bat` file that we copy to our web hosting directory as `payload.txt` is the result of the content referenced above returned to the shellcode variable after it has been `utf_16_le` encoded, then base 64 encoded.
 This occurs in the [`generate_powershell_command`](https://github.com/nixawk/psmsf/blob/2e599d5a757ea1540794b46a25825e5317b66fc6/psmsf#L108) as follows:

 {id="powershell_hacking-bat", linenos=off, lang=python}
     # Gives us powershell_hacking.bat